-Are you planning a holiday in the city, but still want to be active outside?
-OutDoor Society shows you five unusual cities, where you can also explore the local specialties in sports - and at the highest level.
+Are you planning a holiday in the city, but still want to be active outside during or after corona times far away from the masses?
+OutDoor Society shows you four unusual cities, where you can also explore the local specialties in sports.

-This list is for those who not only want to explore the local bar culture on a city trip, but are also looking for new adventures in sports: In these cities you can combine the best of both worlds as a mountain biker, trail runner, kayaker, surfer or climber.
+This list is for those who not only want to explore the local bar culture on a city trip, but are also looking for new adventures in sports: In these cities you can combine the best of both worlds as a trail runner, kayaker, surfer or climber.
+All cities promise safety in corona times - or are a good destination to resume travelling afterwards.

 Climbing - Palermo